itexpatchina/CloudFlareWARP/README.md

 <img width="412" height="175" alt="image" src="https://github.com/user-attachments/assets/85de15ed-373f-4fa6-a220-8a40833430e5" />

 I said in one of prevous sentences that this config "is supposed to work", but it surely will not if you are inside China, because the endpoint "engage.cloudflareclient.com:2408" is liely to be resolved into an IP address that is geographically near your location and most certainly already banned by GFW.
+And this is exactly what happens if you toggles the "connect" button on the WARP app on your phone or your desktop.

+# Search for Working Endpoints

+Although the starndard "engage.cloudflareclient.com:2408" endpoint usually fails. luckily yet among the previously listed ingress IP addresses, you can always find some still working.
+One of Chinese tech yourbuers "yonggekkk" shares his scripts in this project () that you can use to find a batch of possible working endpoints (pairs of IPs and correpsonding ports).